i-sababishraq/comparing-clips/CLIP_model/README_HAR_FINETUNING.md

 # CLIP Fine-tuning on Human Action Recognition Dataset

-This directory contains the setup for fine-tuning the OpenAI CLIP model on the Human Action Recognition (HAR) dataset.
+This directory contains the complete setup for fine-tuning the OpenAI CLIP model on the Human Action Recognition (HAR) dataset using various robust fine-tuning methods including LoRA (Low-Rank Adaptation).

 ## Directory Structure